sathvikreddy369/playgrid/README.md

 > A modern, real-time social platform for community sports and localized match discovery.

-PlayGrid is designed to bridge the gap between digital social networks and real-world physical activity.
+PlayGrid is a project designed to bridge the gap between digital social networks and real-world physical activity.
 It enables users to discover local sports matches, join geographically anchored communities, and build verifiable reputations based on reliability and skill.

 ---